 The rules for vehicle registration after purchase vary by state, and in some cases, even by county or local DMV office.
-Most states allow you to drive a new car for at least a few days before it needs to have license plates or temporary plates.
+Most states allow you to drive a new car for at least a few days before you need to have license plates or temporary plates.
 You’ll need to apply for temporary plates or a temporary permit while you wait for your official plates to arrive — typically by mail.
 For more details, including driving laws listed by state, see below.

 State Laws for Driving Cars Without Plates After Purchase

-However, when you purchase a car (new or used), it may not have plates yet — or it may have plates registered to the previous owner.
+However, when you purchase a car (new or used), it may not have plates yet, or it may have plates registered to the previous owner.
 Depending on where you live, you may be allowed to drive the car without plates for a few hours, days, or at least from the point of sale to your home or local DMV.

 Some states also have policies that vary based on how you purchased the vehicle.
 Different laws may apply depending on whether you went to a dealer or made a transaction with a private seller.
-See the table below for vehicle registration laws by state — we’ve also linked to each state’s DMV website, to the most appropriate page, if available, so you can find more specific information.
+See the table below for vehicle registration laws by state — we’ve also linked to each state’s DMV website (to the most appropriate page, if available) so you can find more specific information.